Infrastructure Insights Portfolio Insights

 Portfolio Highlights

-Our global listed infrastructure strategies underperformed infrastructure benchmarks and global equities for the quarter.
+Our global listed infrastructure strategies outperformed global equities and relevant infrastructure benchmarks for the month.

 All returns are in local currency.